izqui/Sebastian/README.md

 Sebastian
 =========

-Sebastian is a telegram group admin who work with commands and is full customisable
+Sebastian is a telegram group admin who works with commands and is fully customisable.